 Dimming Will Save More Money

 It’s pretty simple, using less energy will ultimately save you more money.
-It doesn’t matter how you like your lights dimmed, or how often you dim them, the important thing to remember is that dimming your lights will save you money.
-Another key point, is that dimming your lights will extend the life span of your light source, which in turn, will save you money as well.
+It doesn’t matter how you like your lights dimmed, or how often you dim them.
+The important thing to remember is that dimming your lights will save you money.
+Another key point, is that dimming your lights will extend the life span of your light source.
+This, in turn, will save you money as well.

 Let Your Electrician Know if You Want Dimmers